Air Cylinders

 Double Acting Cylinders

-Have air lines that provide pressure to both ends of the cylinder, supplying motion in two directions.
+Have air lines that supply pressure to both ends of the cylinder, enabling motion in two directions.
 The flow of compressed air is controlled by valves.

 Double Rod Cylinders

-Have one piston, and the piston rod extends from both ends of the cylinder.
+Feature a piston with a rod extending from both ends of the cylinder.

 High-Pressure Air Cylinders